seanbradley/tf/README.md

 the following will work exactly as you might hope.
 Things herein worked as of of May 2023.

-ASSUMPTIONS:
+## ASSUMPTIONS

 * A high-performance gaming laptop with a single Nvidia GeForce RTX GPU chip with Windows as the sole operating system.
 * A nominal degree of comfort with tweaking Windows and/or Ubuntu from the command line
 * VSCode for the IDE
-* Familiarity with Python, Bash, Git, Virtual Environments, Pip, and Conda
+* Basic familiarity with Python, Bash, Git, Virtual Environments, Pip, and Conda

+### TERMINOLOGY

 I provide some orienting or explanatory comments for non-technical folks in this repo when convenient to do so.

-Commentary is not provided for the essential features of Python, nor Virtual Environments, Pip, or Conda.
+Commentary is not provided for the essential features of Python, nor Virtual Environments, Pip, and Conda.
 I do write a few words about Git and Github later in this README file.

-* Python as you probably already know is a programming language.
+But to orient non-technical folks and/or those new to the craft who may read this...

 * Virtual Environments cordon off and separate your base system from installed requirements.
 If your installation goes sideways, you can tear it down with no impact to other environments or to the operating system.

-* Bash is, essentially, the lanaguage used in the command prompt (aka terminal).

 * Pip is a Python package management utility.

 * Conda manages not only packages, but environments, too.
 With Conda, you can do what was earlier handled by Virtual Environments and Pip.

+### HARDWARE

 The gear I used when following these instructions...